Shantnu-singh/Blink-Beat/README.md

 # Blink Beat
-A web-based game inspired by the classic Simon game, built using HTML, CSS, and JavaScript.
+A web-based game that is responsive, interactive and inspired by the classic Simon game, built using HTML, CSS, and JavaScript.

 ## Live Website